jsdelivr/globalping/README.md

 Notes on probe security and customization
 - Probes don't open any ports or accept any incoming connections.
 They can only establish a connection with our API.
 - We include regularly updated lists and databases of domains and IPs associated with malware or potentially dangerous content and completely ban them at the API  level.
-- We rate-limited all users on the API level to prevent the abuse of the network.
-- No local network tests are allowed, only public endpoints.
 - Tests scale to the amount of available CPU cores.
 Our code is very lightweight and shouldn't use too many of your resources.
 Therefore, in most cases, we recommend running our probe as is.
 However, if you're worried, you can use `--cpuset-cpus="0-2"` with your Docker command to limit the number of available cores.
+- We rate-limited all users on the API level to prevent the abuse of the network.
+- No local network tests are allowed, only public endpoints.

 Learn more in the [Globalping Probe respository](https://github.com/jsdelivr/globalping-probe).

 ## Limits | WIP
-To maintain a sustainable environment, our platform implements several usage limits to prevent abusive behavior while encouraging contributions.
+Our platform has multiple limits to prevent abusive behaviour while motivating people to contribute to the sustainability of our platform.
 Here's an overview:

 #### Global limits
 These limits apply per IP address for all Globalping users: